Vaivase-Tai FC

-Vaivase-Tai is a Samoan football club based in Tuanaimato.
+Vaivase-Tai is a Samoan professional football club based in Tuanaimato.
 It currently plays in Samoa National League.
-As eight times champions of Samoa, they have won more recorded titles than any other club.
+As seven times champions of Samoa, they have won more recorded titles than any other club.

 History

 Vaivase-Tai won four of the first five national championships, with only Alafua winning a championship outright prior to 1984.
 They won further championships in 1998 and 2006.
 They were also runners up in 1985.